 By taking classes in a Liberal Arts option, students complete courses that help develop 100 and 200 course level knowledge and skills in a particular field.
 If you don’t satisfy the requirements of a specific Liberal Arts option, you may still be able to fulfill the requirements of another option, or fulfill the requirements of the Liberal Arts General degree.
 Students are advised to work closely with their GCC advisor to select the specific courses that will help meet their career or transfer goals.
 Note: Students who complete a Liberal Arts option will graduate with the degree “Associate in Arts in Liberal Arts.”
 Your area of concentration is reflected only in your transcript, not your diploma.

-Environmental Studies/Natural Resources
+Environmental Science/Natural Resources

 B.S., Cornell University